Datarista/Documentation/_entries/0900_installationkey.md

 title: Authenticate Installation Key
 ---
 >The Salesforce user that enters the install key and authenticates is the one used for Salesforce API access.
-As a result, all records created or modified by the integration will be **created or modified by the user who authenticates the installion key**.
+As a result, all records created or modified by the integration will be **created or modified by the user who authenticates the installation key**.
 {:.alert}

 >**Classic:**